alex-zige/rails_on_rails/README.md

     $ rake db:seed_fu

 ## Command Line Deploys
-To deploy with the command line, you can use the leapingtiger:deploy rake task:
+To deploy with the command line, you can use the your-project-name:deploy rake task:

 ```
 rake 'your_project_name:deploy['your-project-name-staging',true]'
 ```

-Parameter 1 is the stack name (defaults to 'rails-on-rails-staging')
+Parameter 1 is the stack name (defaults to 'your-project-name-staging')

 Parameter 2 is if the deploy will migrate the database (defaults to false)